Health insurance in China

 • The clinics

-• Urine pregnancy test: 110
+• Urine pregnancy test : 110 CNY (approx. €14)

-• MRI: 10000 – 15500
+• MRI : CNY 10000 – 15500 (between €1,278 and €1,980)

-• Cesarean delivery: 88,000
+• Cesarean delivery : CNY 88,000 (approx. €11,250)

 Paramedical care in China

 Many physiotherapists work in hospitals and clinics.
 Chinese physiotherapists also practice traditional Chinese medicine, based on two theories: “the Yin / Yang theory” and “the theory of the five elements”.
-Given that Westerners have been inspired by the techniques of traditional Chinese medicine, some techniques may seem similar on paper, but the approach is totally different.
-Chinese physiotherapy is recognized as excellent and effective, so don’t hesitate to consult local specialists when you’re there.
-A private consultation costs around 800 CNY, and some complementary health insurance plans cover sessions but not universal coverage.
+Given that Westerners have been inspired by the techniques of traditional Chinese medicine, some techniques may seem similar on paper.
+However, the approach is totally different.
+In particular, Chinese physiotherapy is recognized as excellent and effective.
+So don’t hesitate to consult local specialists when you’re there.
+A private consultation costs 800 CNY (approx. €102); some complementary health insurance plans cover the sessions, but not universal coverage.

 There are also many psychologists in China, working in hospitals and clinics.
-The cost of a psychology session in China is based on the experience of the practitioner you consult:
+The cost of a psychology session in China is therefore based on the experience of the practitioner you consult:

-• A newly qualified psychologist charges between 100 and 300 CYN ;
+• A newly qualified psychologist charges between CYN 100 and CYN 300 (between €13 and €38);

-• a psychologist who has been working for 2 years charges between 400 and 600 CYN, most of whom will have trained abroad, have some experience or have studied abroad;
+• a psychologist who has been in business for 2 years charges between 400 and 600 CYN (between €51 and €76), most of whom have trained abroad, have some experience or studied abroad;

-• a psychological counselor is more formal and may charge you an average of between 800 and 1,200 CYN.
-Some may charge up to 1,500 CYN.
+• a psychological counselor is more formal and may charge you an average of between 800 and 1200 CYN (between 102€ and 153€).
+Some may charge up to 1500 CYN (around 190€).
 An advisor usually has advanced qualifications, general training and solid clinical experience.

 Maternity in China, from pregnancy to childbirth